brownvc/lightfieldsuperpixels/README.md

 ## Errata

-- In Figure 8, the central row of the EPFL light fields show view(4, 4), rather than view(5, 5)
+- In Figure 8 of the paper, the central row of the EPFL light fields show view(4, 4), rather than view(5, 5)
 - The manner in which labels are propagated has been updated.
 Before we were beginning at the top-most view in the central column, and moving down.
 Now we move out from the central view in a spiral.
 This leads to a slight improvement over the results reported in the paper.